-The export plugin lets you get data from the items and export the content as JSON.
+The export plugin lets you get data from the items and export the content as JSON, CSV, or XML.

 Enable the export plugin (see Using Plugins for help).
 Then, type beet export followed by a query to get the data from your library.
 For example, run this: